MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 > [!div class="checklist"]
 >
-> - (Cluster) **Implement an Infrastructure as Code (IaC) deployment approach.** Use a declarative, template-based deployment approah using Bicep, Terraform, or similar.
+> - (Cluster) **Implement an Infrastructure as Code (IaC) deployment approach.** Use a declarative, template-based deployment approach using Bicep, Terraform, or similar.
 Make sure that all deployments are repeatable, traceable, and stored in a source code repo.
+For more information, see the Quickstarts section in AKS product documentation.
 >
 > - (Cluster and Workload) **Automate infrastructure and workload deployments.** Use standard software solutions to manage, integrate, and automate the deployment of your cluster and workloads.
 Integrate deployment pipelines with your source control system and incorporate automated tests.
 >
 >   Build an automated process to ensure your clusters are bootstrapped with the necessary cluster-wide configurations and deployments.
 This is often performed using GitOps.
 >
 >   Use a repeatable and automated deployment processes for your workload within your software development lifecycle.
+>
 > - (Cluster and Workload) **Implement a comprehensive monitoring strategy.** Collect logs and metrics to monitor the health of the workload, identify trends in performance and reliability, and troubleshoot problems.
 Review the [Best practices for monitoring Kubernetes with Azure Monitor](/azure/azure-monitor/best-practices-containers) and the Well-Architected [Recommendations for designing and creating a monitoring system](/azure/well-architected/operational-excellence/observability) to determine the best monitoring strategy for your workloads.
 >
 >    Enable diagnostics settings to ensure control plane or core API server interactions are logged.
 >
 >    The workload should be designed to emit telemetry that can be collected, which should also include liveliness and readiness statuses.
+>
 > - (Cluster and Workload) **Implement testing in production strategies.** Testing in production uses real deployments to validate and measure an application's behavior and performance in the production environment.
 Use chaos engineering practices that target Kubernetes to identify application or platform reliability issues.
 >
 >   [Azure Chaos Studio](/azure/chaos-studio/chaos-studio-tutorial-aks-portal) can help simulate faults and trigger disaster recovery situations.
 >
-> - (Cluster and Workload) **Enforce cluster and workload governance using Azure Policy.** Azure Policy helps ensure consistent compliance with organizational standards, automates policy enforcement, and provides centralized visibility and control over your resources.
+> - (Cluster and Workload) **Enforce workload governancey.** Azure Policy helps ensure consistent compliance with organizational standards, automates policy enforcement, and provides centralized visibility and control over your cluster resources.
 >
 >   Review the [Azure policies](#azure-policies) section to learn more about the available built-in policies for AKS.
 >